Do you find it hard to wait or do you draw on great reserves of patience?

 Waiting is hard because so often it involves uncertainty and a lack of control.
 Stuck in a traffic jam, I cannot be sure of getting to my destination on time, and if the car is low on fuel there’s a chance I won’t get there at all.

 Now, let’s be honest.
 Waiting can also be very boring.
 Mind-numbingly so.
 The numbing thing is what happens to me in heavy traffic or when I run out of reading material after five and a half hours in a waiting room (true story).

 Sometimes, though, we need to admit that waiting is hard because of us.
 We can be self-centred or greedy or ungrateful.
 Sometimes waiting is hard because we just don’t want to wait at all.

 Given my natural impatience, it’s somewhat mystifying then that two of my favourite people in the Bible are—unlike me—exceptional wait-ers.
 Only Luke mentions them and in just 14 verses of his gospel account.
 As he tells the story of Jesus’ dedication at the temple at eight days old, Luke introduces us to Simeon and Anna.

-He tells us that Simeon had waited for the consolation of Israel, and that he had been promised by the Holy Spirit that he would see the Lord’s Messiah before he died.
-And according to Luke, Anna, the prophet and widow, was very old and she looked forward to the redemption of Jerusalem.
+He tells us that Simeon had waited years for the consolation of Israel and had been promised by the Holy Spirit that he would see the Lord’s Messiah before he died.
+And another senior citizen, Anna, prophet and widow, looked forward to the redemption of Jerusalem.
 She prayed, fasted and worshipped day and night in the temple.

 And because they waited with such patient trust and faithful dedication, Simeon and Anna knew instantly who the infant Jesus really was when he arrived at the temple.
 They recognised in that tiny baby the One who was the Lord’s Messiah, for whom they had waited for so many years.